outrera/philtroy/README.md

 - custom backgrounds per dialogue
 - all dialogue functionality moved to its own script
 - code was cleaned up for better readability

-also

-- added screen shader effect that blurs background when running dialogue, tres kool :)

 You can check the junkheap repository > extended dialogue system for full feature list.